Evening Light Sandwood by Tom Richardson, England

 and

-The Photographic Society of America (PSA) www.psa-photo.org
+Photographic Society of America (PSA) (2019-142)

 and

 The competition is Judged by International Judges, who select approx. 25% of the best photographs to form an Exhibition.
 A selection of those accepted prints and/or projected images are placed on view to the general public, for two to three weeks during May/June.
-A colour catalogue is produced to go along with the exhibition, which lists all of the acceptances and shows a selection of the award winning images and acceptances.
+A colour catalogue is produced to go along with the exhibition (FIAP 4/5*), which lists all of the acceptances and shows a selection of the award winning images and acceptances.
 Every entrant automatically gets a copy of this.

 The Scottish Salon is currently organized, by a central committee from its parent body, the Scottish Photographic Federation, with help from local club personnel as required.
 Originally SPF member clubs would organize the Salon in rotation, moving from area to area.
 The SPF still tries to take the three-week exhibition to different locations within Scotland, where gallery facilities are available.